giantswarm/docs/src/content/overview/fleet-management/cluster-management/cluster-concepts/multi-account/_index.md

   - Why should I use multi-account clusters in the Giant Swarm platform?
 ---

 The Giant Swarm architecture distinguishes between the management cluster and workload clusters.
-The management cluster enables the creation and operation of workload clusters and the workload cluster(s) run your Kubernetes workloads.
+The management cluster enables the creation and operation of workload clusters, and the workload clusters run your Kubernetes workloads.

 {{< platform_support_table aws="ga" azure="ga" >}}